uo282867/Wildfire_Detection/README.md

 ------------
 **Before Starting** </br>
 This application is designed to be used on an embedded system.
 In this case, it was designed for a Raspberry PI 4, with a [Raspberry Pi High Quality Camera](https://www.raspberrypi.com/products/raspberry-pi-high-quality-camera/).
-If using another embedded system and/or camera (incompatible with Picamera2) it will be necessary to change at least the script: ***predict-camera.py***.
+If using another embedded system and/or camera (incompatible with Picamera2) it will be necessary to change at least the script: ***predict-camera.py***, change the import of the camera script (*from camera.picam2 import Camera*) and create a new script in case of need.

 It is also necessary to replace `YOUR_SERVER_IP` in the config.json file with the IP of the device running the **API** (see: Server Database).
 Additionally, if the **API_KEY** has been modified as mentioned earlier, it must also be replaced in this file with the new one.